Preliminary Flood Insurance Rate Maps (FIRMs):

 When will the preliminary FIRMs be issued?

-Preliminary FIRMs for New York City and Hudson, Middlesex, Monmouth, and Ocean Counties, New Jersey have been released, and are available through the View Preliminary FIRM Data page.
+Preliminary FIRMs for New York City and Atlantic, Cape May, Cumberland, Essex, Hudson, Middlesex, Monmouth, Ocean, and Salem Counties, New Jersey have been released, and are available through the View Preliminary FIRM Data page.
 Preliminary FIRMs for other communities in the region will be issued on a rolling basis through 2014.

 Will I be able to view the preliminary FIRM?

 Yes.
 Once complete, the preliminary FIRM information will be available both online through the View Preliminary FIRM Data page and the What is My BFE? address lookup tool, in addition to your community’s local map repository (often, the planning or zoning office).
 Preliminary FIRM information can also be viewed and downloaded through FEMA’s Map Service Center, the official online source of preliminary and effective FIRMs.
 Online tutorials are available from FEMA which provide assistance in reading and using both the FIRM and FIS Report.

-Preliminary FIRMs are now available for New York City and Hudson, Middlesex, Monmouth, and Ocean Counties, New Jersey.
+Preliminary FIRMs are now available for New York City and Atlantic, Cape May, Cumberland, Essex, Hudson, Middlesex, Monmouth, Ocean, and Salem Counties, New Jersey.
 Preliminary FIRMs for other communities in the region will be issued on a rolling basis from late 2013 through 2014.

 What happens after the preliminary FIRMs are issued?